voliva/safe-decimal/README.md

 Essentially, it's like a rational number but where both numerator and denominator are decimals, but "Safe decimals".
 Those that can be represented in base 2 without recurring decimals.

+In the case of the previous example of 3.35, without the constraint of integers, the fraction `67 / 20` becomes `16.75 / 5`. `16.75` is still representable in binary, it's `10000.11`, so no precision is lost - no mathematical error happens.
+When we need to get the _actual_ result 3.35, we can compute it and write it as base 10 string without losing any precision at all, and we don't need to work with bigints, which they are really not necessary because we're working with numbers with less than 52 significant digits.

-As an example, let's do the operation `0.3333…/0.1`, and see what inner values does the library have:
+As another example, let's do the operation `0.3333…/0.1`, and see what inner values does the library have:

 ```ts
 const aThird = new NRNumber(1).div(3); // or new NRNumber({n: 1, d: 3})